frame-lang/frame_transpiler/docs/index.rst

     ##

-Let's explore each aspect of the event handler.
+Let's explore each aspect of the event handlers.

 Event Handlers
 ~~~~~~~~~~~~~~

 Event handlers always begin with an **event selector** for an event message **|msg|** and end with an event handler terminator
-which in this case is a return token **^**.
+which, in this case, is a return token **^**.

 .. code-block::
     :caption: Event Selector